cloudstateio/samples-java-shoppingcart/README.md

 ### Postgres Store

-The shopping cart stateful service relies on a stateful store.
-The only change required to `postgres-store.yaml` is to give the store a unique name.
-This is set in the `spec:storeConfig:statefulStore:name` field.
+The shopping cart stateful service relies on a stateful store as defined in `postgres-store.yaml`.

 ### Shopping Cart Service
 ```